veliovgroup/josk/README.md

 # JoSk

-"JoSk" is a Node.js task manager for horizontally scaled apps, apps planning for horizontal scaling, and apps that would need to scale horizontally in the future with ease.
+"JoSk" is a Node.js task manager for horizontally scaled apps and apps that would need to scale horizontally quickly at some point of growth.

-"JoSk" mimics the native API of `setTimeout` and `setInterval`.
-Tasks also can get scheduled using [CRON expressions](https://github.com/veliovgroup/josk?tab=readme-ov-file#cron).
-All queued tasks are synced between all running application instances via Redis, MongoDB, or [custom adapter](https://github.com/veliovgroup/josk/blob/master/docs/adapter-api.md).
+"JoSk" mimics the native API of `setTimeout` and `setInterval` and supports [CRON expressions](https://github.com/veliovgroup/josk?tab=readme-ov-file#cron).
+All queued tasks are synced between all running application instances via Redis, MongoDB, or a [custom adapter](https://github.com/veliovgroup/josk/blob/master/docs/adapter-api.md).

-"JoSk" package made for different variety of horizontally scaled apps as clusters, multi-server, and multi-threaded Node.js instances.
-That are running either on the same or different machines or even different data-centers.
-"JoSk" ensures that the only single execution of each *task* occurs across all running instances of the application.
+The "JoSk" package is made for a variety of horizontally scaled apps, such as clusters, multi-servers, and multi-threaded Node.js instances, that are running either on the same or different machines or even different data centers.
+"JoSk ensures that the only single execution of each task occurs across all running instances of the application.

-Although "JoSk" is made with multi-instance apps in mind, — it works on a single-instance applications seamlessly.
+"JoSk" is not just for multi-instance apps.
+It seamlessly integrates with single-instance applications as well, showcasing its versatility and adaptability.

 __Note: JoSk is the server-only package.__